Skarsnik/gptrixie/README.md

 use it like this :

-perl gptrixie.p6 --enums --structs --functions path/myheader.h
+perl6 -I . gptrixie.p6 --enums --structs --functions path/myheader.h

 Try to not copy the header if it use other one.